cdiggins/heron-language/notes.md

 Heron is a fully statically typed language that does not require type annotations in the majority of cases, so it looks and feels like a dynamic language, with the potential efficiency, safety, and tooling of a compiled language.

-The Heron design is influenced by JavaScript, C#, Scala, GLSL, and Scheme.
+The Heron design is influenced most heavily by JavaScript, Haskell, C#, Scala, GLSL, and Scheme, but other languages play a role as well.
 Heron syntax is mostly a simplified subset of JavaScript.
 It has a powerful module system built into the language, and a forward thinking language versioning scheme for maintaining backwards compatibility while the language evolves.

 Current development on Heron is focused on numerical array processing, such as required in sound and image processing, and data visualization in 2D and 3D.
 The reference implementation generates JavaScript, but a C++ generator is planned as well.

 Heron is built on the principle of emphasizing functional programming, immutable data structures, and type safety while minimizing complexity.
-The driving design principle, is to assure that 'it just works'.

 *"I'm still trying to figure this magic out"* -- Stephen Taylor